Pulecz/savegames/README.md

 I should do video on it anyway.

-## Planned:
-RimWorld
+## RimWorld

+Similar thing with CS, pick save, copy it, ask for ModsConfig, open totalcmd for managing screenshots and default editor for save's README.md

+### Planned:
+None

-## Maybe
+### Maybe
-ADOM
+* ADOM
-Banished
+* Banished
-Kerbal Space Program
+* Kerbal Space Program
-Planet Coaster
+* Planet Coaster
-Prison Architect
+* Prison Architect
-Stonehearth
+* Stonehearth